-1. Some Assumptions
+1. Introduction and some Assumptions

-2. Why Google Ads Matter
+2. Why Google Ads matter

 There are many ways to market your business, but Google search is one of, if not the most important marketing tactic for most small to medium-sized businesses.

-Yet, heading into 2022, for the majority of commercial keywords, the top of the page of Google is dominated by Ads.
+Yet it is important to note that in 2022 and beyond, for the majority of commercial keywords, the top of the page of Google is dominated by Ads.

 It naturally follows that to get your business to the top of Google is only possible by running Google Ads campaigns for the keywords that your customers use to find your business.

 SEO (aka organic search) can be powerful, but for the majority of lower-funnel search queries with real intent to purchase, the top of the page is dominated by ads of all shapes and sizes and a large percentage of the clicks never get to the local/organic results.